-The second category of revenue is financing, which generates the revenue needed to pay for the remainder of the project.
-Several options are available for financing, including government grants or loans, private loans, or bond issues.
+The second category of revenue is financing, which generates the funds needed to pay for the remainder of the project.
+Several options are available for financing, including governmental grants or loans, private loans, or bond issuances.

 6.5.1 Sources of Up-Front Revenue